WFUV

 WFUV (90.7 FM) is a non–commercial radio station licensed to New York, New York.
-The station is owned by Fordham University, with studios on its Bronx campus and its antenna atop nearby Montefiore Medical Center.
+The station is owned by Fordham University, with studios on its Bronx campus and its antenna atop the nearby Montefiore Medical Center.
 WFUV first went on the air in 1947.
 It became a professional public radio station in 1990 and is one of three NPR member stations in New York City.
-Its on-air staff has included radio veterans Dennis Elsas, Vin Scelsa, Pete Fornatale, Rita Houston, and current disc jockey Darren DeVivo.
+Its on-air staff has included radio veterans Dennis Elsas, Vin Scelsa, Pete Fornatale, and Rita Houston.

 Background

-Founded in 1947 by Fordham University, WFUV became a student-run, 50,000-watt station in 1968-1969 before transitioning to a public station during the late 1980s.
+Founded in 1947 by Fordham University, WFUV became a student-run 50,000-watt station in 1968–1969 before transitioning to a public station during the late 1980s.
 WFUV is a National Public Radio affiliate.
 The station's call letters stand for "Fordham University's Voice."
 Though operated as a professional public radio station, WFUV's mission also includes a strong training component for Fordham students.
 Students receive intensive instruction and are heard on the air in news and sports programming.
-The station is known for its adult album alternative (AAA) format – a mix of adult rock, singer-songwriters, world and other music, formerly branded as "City Folk" – as well as Celtic music.
+The station is known for its adult album alternative (AAA) format – a mix of adult rock, singer songwriters, world and other music, formerly branded as "City Folk" as well as Celtic music.

 The station serves 375,000 weekly listeners in the New York area and 100,000 more worldwide on the web each month.
 As of January 2021, WFUV is the third most popular station in any rock music format in the New York market after WAXQ and WNYL.
 In terms of weekly audience, it is the most listened to noncommercial alternative music station in the United States.
 Of all noncommercial stations regardless of format, it is the third most popular in the New York market (after WNYC and WQXR) and 22nd most popular nationally (as of May 2018).